Tableau - Testing in Non-Production Environments

 Preparation and Testing Phase

-• Schedules for Extracts, Subscriptions, and Flows will be disabled
+• Schedules for Extracts, Subscriptions, and Flows will be paused.

-• Content can be viewed, but any data dependent on Extracts or Prep Flows will be delayed
+• While content is viewable, data dependent on Extracts or Prep Flows may be delayed.

-After the content transfer and validation by the Tableau Server team, schedules will be reactivated, and tab.med.umich.edu will redirect to the new environment.
+Once the transfer is complete and validated by the Tableau Server team, schedules will be reactivated, and the system will redirect to the upgraded environment.

 What to Test